How to License a Patent and Generate Revenue

-How to License a Patent and Generate Revenue, Patent is that special form of intellectual property which denies an inventor or any assignee of his right of free invention over a particular specified period.
+How to License a Patent and Generate Revenue, Patent is that special form of intellectual property which denies an inventor or any assignee his right of free invention over a particular specified period.
 Patent licensing is only one of the different techniques followed by one who wants to get a share in terms of profit without losing ownership to others of the invention he has created.
 You can now sell your patent and earn money from it without having to manufacture or sell a product.
 In the following guide, let us discuss the basics of how one can effectively generate revenue from licensing a patent.

 What Is Patent Licensing?